leiachung41/leiachung41.github.io/Reloadless_Music_App/README.md

 ## How to use?

-  -  If you play the music and click the page2, the music is not stopping and the site is not refreshing.
+  -  If you play or stop the music and at the same time click the page2, the music is not stopping or replaying and the site is not refreshing.